Eschatologue/CM_wiki/docs/character-creation/origin/species/half-elf.md

 ### Fey Ancestry

-You have Advantage on saving throws you make to avoid or end the Charmed condition.
+You have :d20-adv: Advantage on saving throws you make to avoid or end the ^^Charmed^^ condition.

 ### Skillful